 - Free delivery and installation with a one-year workmanship warranty from the date of installation

 - Up-to-16-foot legs available

-- 20-year rust-through warranty on framing of 14-gauge tubing or optional thicker 12-gauge metal tubing
+- 20-year rust-through warranty on framing of optional thicker 12-gauge metal tubing

 Our metal garage buildings are made with 29-gauge metal sheeting and 14-gauge tubing.
 You can upgrade your order with 12-gauge tubing for additional sturdiness.

 Mobile home anchors are a good option if you don’t plan to place your garage on a concrete pad, as they can help to keep your garage more stable in high winds.

 If you’re not looking for a fully enclosed portable metal garage, then a metal carport may be the way to go.
 Metal carports may be left open or partially enclosed, and they are usually very basic in structure, so they’re usually less expensive than metal garages.
 Triple carports, metal barn lean-to buildings, and 40-foot steel garages are also available options.

 Metal garages can be made with optional lap siding and deluxe two-tone as shown in the above picture.